 Master of Science in Digital Forensics

 The Master of Science in Digital Forensics is a thirty-six hour program that prepares students for service in a variety of public and commercial arenas such as digital forensics or as network security professionals.
 In particular, graduates from the Digital Forensics program will be able to effectively plan, establish, and administer security and information assurance systems in commercial settings and law enforcement.
-This program utilizes state-of-the-art facilities, like Sam Houston State University's Center of Excellence in Digital Forensics.
+This program utilizes state-of-the-art facilities, like Sam Houston State University's Cyber Forensics Intelligence Center.
 The facility includes a Network Security Lab, accommodating training in data, network and cyber security intrusion detection, prevention and tracing, and a Data Recovery Lab that will provide training in the identification, recovery, and preservation of data for legal purposes.

 Applicants seeking admission to the Master of Science in Digital Forensics must submit the following directly to the Office of Graduate Admissions:

 - Official transcript(s) of all previous college work

 - Two letters of recommendation that address the applicant's qualification for graduate study

 GRE Waiver Requests - In order to obtain the Waiver of the GRE Score Requirement, applicants must have either

 - An awarded M.S. degree from an accredited institution of higher education or,